yangxiaoj/booknotes/项目文档/LRT/LRT.md

 ### Figure Results

 #### Results:

-Our single-cell RNA sequencing analysis identified distinct immune cell subpopulations enriched in various tissue types from hepatocellular carcinoma (HCC) patients.
-In adjacent late-relapsed normal tissue (LRN), we observed an enrichment of Mono-like_02_CD16, DC_02_CD1C, Mono-like_01_CD14, DC_01_CLEC9A, and C_04_CD207.
-For primary hepatocellular carcinoma adjacent normal tissue (PHN), the enriched subpopulations include Mph_01_MARCO, Mono-like_03_CD14CD16, and Mph_02_CCL20.
-In primary hepatocellular carcinoma tumor tissue (PHT), we found an enrichment of Mph_03_SPP1, Mph_07_SLC40A1, and Mph_05_IL1B.
-Lastly, in late-relapsed hepatocellular carcinoma tumor tissue (LRT), the enriched cell subpopulations are Mph_08_APOE, Mph_06_CXCL9, and Mph_04_TREM2.
+Our single-cell RNA sequencing (scRNA-seq) and single-cell ATAC sequencing (scATAC-seq) analysis of primary hepatocellular carcinoma (HCC) and late-relapsed HCC revealed distinct immune cell compositions across different tissue samples.
+In late-relapsed normal adjacent tissue (LRN), we observed a significant enrichment of immune cell subtypes such as Mono-like_02_CD16, Mph_01_MARCO, DC_02_CD1C, Mono-like_01_CD14, DC_01_CLEC9A, DC_05_LILRA4M, Mo_02_CD16, DC_04_CD207, Mo_01_CD14, and DC_06_STMN1.
+Notably, Mo_02_CD16, DC_04_CD207, and Mo_01_CD14 showed a particularly high enrichment in LRN compared to other groups.
+In primary HCC normal adjacent tissue (PHN), cell subtypes including Mono-like_03_CD14CD16 and Mph_02_CCL20 were distinctly enriched, with Mono-like_03_CD14CD16 and Mph_02_CCL20 showing a specific enhancement.
+The primary hepatocellular carcinoma tumor (PHT) displayed a notable enrichment for Mph_O8_APOE, Mph_06_CXCL9, Mph_03_SPP1, Mph_O7_SLC40A1, Mph_05_IL1B, and Mph_09_STMN1, with Mph_03_SPP1, Mph_O7_SLC40A1, Mph_05_IL1B, and Mph_09_STMN1 being particularly abundant.
+Meanwhile, late-relapsed HCC tumor (LRT) samples showed a unique accumulation of Mph_04_TREM2, DC_03_LAMP3, and Mast cells, distinguishing them from other groups.

-#### Biological Explanation:
+#### Biological explanation:

-The enrichment of specific immune cell subpopulations in different tissue types reflects the dynamic immune landscape associated with HCC progression and recurrence.
-The presence of Mono-like and DC (Dendritic Cell) subpopulations in LRN suggests an active immune surveillance mechanism in adjacent normal tissues, potentially resisting tumor invasion or recurrence.
-The enrichment of macrophage subpopulations (Mph) in PHN and PHT, characterized by markers such as MARCO, SPP1, and IL1B, indicates a pro-inflammatory environment that may support tumor growth and metastasis.
-Conversely, the distinct macrophage signatures in LRT, including APOE, CXCL9, and TREM2, point towards a unique immune microenvironment in late-relapsed tumors, possibly contributing to tumor immune evasion or modulating the response to therapy.
-This intricate interplay between tumor cells and the immune microenvironment underscores the necessity of considering the immune contexture in therapeutic strategies for HCC, highlighting potential targets for immunotherapy in both primary and relapsed HCC.
+The immune landscape of HCC, particularly in late-relapsed cases, is markedly complex and heterogeneous.
+The enrichment of specific immune cell subtypes in different tissue contexts reflects the intricate interplay between the tumor and its microenvironment.
+In LRN, the presence of Mo_02_CD16, DC_04_CD207, and Mo_01_CD14 suggests an ongoing immune response, potentially involving monocyte and dendritic cell-mediated antigen presentation and inflammation.
+The distinct immune signature in PHN, highlighted by Mono-like_03_CD14CD16 and Mph_02_CCL20, indicates a different aspect of immune modulation, possibly related to the recruitment and activation of immune cells.
+The enriched macrophage populations in PHT, characterized by pro-inflammatory and tissue remodeling markers, suggest an environment conducive to tumor progression and evasion.
+Finally, the specific enrichment of Mph_04_TREM2, DC_03_LAMP3, and Mast cells in LRT points towards a unique immune evasion strategy and a microenvironment that may support tumor relapse and resistance.
+Understanding these diverse immune landscapes opens new avenues for targeted immunotherapies in HCC, particularly in addressing the challenge of late recurrence.